Whether you are student, faculty, staff or just a concerned friend or loved one, you have many options for helping a student you are concerned about.

 Referring a Student to the Student of Concern Committee

-If the student you are concerned about demonstrates the following behavior in addition to contacting CPS you should contact the Students of Concern Committee at email@example.com:
+If the student you are concerned about demonstrates the following behavior (see bullets below), in addition to contacting CPS you should contact the Students of Concern Committee.
+The Students of Concern Committee is a multi-disciplinary body of stakeholders from across the University which receives referrals pertaining to registered students of concern, collects additional information, and identifies and enacts appropriate strategies for addressing the situation.
+You may submit a report online.

 - Demonstrates behavior that places anyone at risk